Civic Events funding

 Bouncy Castles must be set up by a professional company that remains on site to monitor its use, removes it, and carries their own insurance with the City of Ottawa named as an additional insured.

 If fireworks are intended as part of the event, they must occur under the supervision of a fireworks Supervisor.
-See Section 9: Fireworks and Open Air Fires in the City of Ottawa Event Guide.
+See Section 9: Fireworks and Open Air Fires in the City of Ottawa Event Guide Opens in a new tab or window(link is external).

 General Expectations

-Successful applicants are required to fulfill all the terms and conditions of the contribution agreement.
-If there are difficulties in complying with any of the terms and conditions of the contribution agreement, City staff must be informed immediately so all parties can work together to resolve the situation.
+Successful applicants must fulfill all the terms and conditions of the contribution agreement.
+If there are difficulties in complying with any of the terms and conditions of the contribution agreement, City staff must be contacted immediately so all parties can work together to resolve the situation.